 Show respect

-One of the most human desires is to be respected by others, and that goes for patients.
 Like you, your patients have direct and indirect needs and that impact their health outcomes.
 Things like their level of education, race, financial constraints, transportation availability, and care access influence patient choices and results.
-When you acknowledge and take care of patient concerns, you demonstrate that you see them as human beings with unique needs.
+When you acknowledge and take care of patient concerns, in addition to patient values, you demonstrate that you see each individual patient as a human being with unique needs.

 Express gratitude